confluentinc/kafka-rest/docs/api.rst

       Accept: application/vnd.kafka.v1+json; q=0.9, application/json; q=0.5

-which can be useful when, for example, a new version of the API is preferred but you cannot be certain it is availbable yet.
+which can be useful when, for example, a new version of the API is preferred but you cannot be certain it is available yet.

 Errors
 ^^^^^^